Bert Leroy Hunter

 Bert Leroy Hunter (March 7, 1947 – June 28, 2000) was an American serial killer.
-He is best known for committing the double murder of an elderly woman and her son in Jefferson City, Missouri, in 1988, together with accomplice Tomas Grant Ervin.
+He committed the double murder of an elderly woman and her son in Jefferson City, Missouri, in 1988, together with accomplice Tomas Grant Ervin.

 Both Hunter and Ervin were sentenced to death for their respective roles in the murders, despite Ervin maintaining his innocence.
 Hunter was executed in 2000, while Ervin was executed in 2001.

 First crimes and murder

 Hunter's first known crime dates back to 1963, when the then-16-year-old and 19-year-old Oscar Hoskins were arrested on a burglary charge in relation to a break-in into a gas station in Winthrop.
 As he was considered a juvenile at the time, Hunter was given a lenient sentence and was released a few years later.

 Following his release, Hunter developed a relationship with a young woman who lived in Atchison, Kansas, and would periodically visit her along with a friend named Carl W. Paxton.
 On June 15, 1968, Hunter and Paxton went to a tavern in Amazonia, Missouri, intent on robbing the place.
 During said robbery, they shot the owner John Montford Lyle in the head, killing him instantly.
 After stealing some money, the pair returned to Atchison, where they hid it in a box under some baby clothing.
 Not long after, Hunter's girlfriend and her roommate were questioned by police, and they soon implicated Hunter and Paxton in the murder.

 Hunter and Paxton were ordered to stand trial in Savannah for killing Lyle, with the former attempting to have the trial judge dismissed by alleging bias against him.
 Both men were found guilty of the murder, and shortly after his sentence, Hunter attempted to file an appeal for a new trial.
 Under Missouri's second offender law, he was eligible for the death penalty, but the jury instead sentenced him to life imprisonment.

 A couple of months later, Hunter filed an appeal to the Supreme Court of Missouri, claiming that his rights had been violated because his confession to the Lyle murder had allegedly been obtained under duress.
 In the brief, he claimed that the arresting Missouri State Highway Patrol officer had told him that he would only be prosecuted for stealing $50 if he confessed.
 His appeal was dismissed by the presiding judge, who stated that his claim was unreasonable and stretched credulity.